 This one kind of goes without saying.
 Movers won’t take anything that is flammable.
 It is extremely dangerous if liquids or fumes spill and ignite.
 Believe it or not, every year a few people who are moving themselves make this mistake and create disastrous situations that lead to fatalities.

 Some local movers will help you move your plants.
 Just ask them.
-But, when moving long distance that will change.
+But, when moving cross country that will change.
 It is illegal to move living plants more than 150 miles without a license.
 This is because pests can hitch a ride on your house plant and allow those pests to be introduced into a new area.
 Fake plants are ok.

 Movers don’t want to move any kind of food.
 Especially if you’re moving long distance or into storage.
 Consider donating your food to a local food bank and throw away any expired perishable items.
 Consider hiring a mover from Move For Hunger.
 They will donate the food to the local food banks for you.